 Arista Wealth Management is a fee-based financial advisor firm headquartered in Las Vegas, Nevada.
 It has secondary locations in Mesa, Arizona, and Pleasant Grove, Utah.
-The firm has nearly $528 million in assets under management (AUM), and it employs seven financial advisors across its three branches.
+The firm has more than $334 million in assets under management (AUM), and it employs five financial advisors across its three branches.
 The firm mostly provides financial planning, retirement planning and investment management services.

 Arista Wealth Management Background

 Arista Wealth Management has been in business in Nevada since 2006.
 It was founded by firm president Paul Moffat, who has spent more than 20 years in the financial services industry.
 The rest of the staff averages 17 years of experiences.
 The firm’s team includes two certified financial planners (CFP) and two accredited investment fiduciaries (AIF).

 Some of the most prominent financial publications in the country have recognized Arista for its work.
 Most notably, Financial Times named the firm one of top 300 advisory firms in the U.S in 2016.

 Arista Wealth Management Client Types and Minimum Account Sizes

 The most common client type at Arista Wealth Management is individuals without a high net worth, though the firm also serves over 200 businesses.
 Other client types the firm works with include non-profits, charitable organizations, unions, pension plans, profit-sharing plans and high-net-worth individuals.

 To open a financial planning, consulting, retirement plan consulting or investment advisory relationship with Arista Wealth Management, you will need at least $250,000 in investable assets.
 However, if you’re one of the firm’s legacy clients, you are only subject to the minimum requirements that were in place when you opened your account.

 Arista Wealth Management offers a wide range of services to holistically address clients’ financial management needs.
 These include the following: